 Familiarity breeds respectWe are each familiar with the difficulty of performing physical feats of strength and dexterity.
 All of us have, at some time, wished we were a little stronger, a little more dexterous.
 We know that if were had been, we would have been able to move that refrigerator, lift that box, we would have avoided dropping that bottle.

-We can imagine what would have happened if we has imply had those physical skills.
+We can imagine what would have happened if we had simply had those physical skills.
 We can tell ourselves that we could have those skills if only we went to the gym a little more often, did a little more physical training.But, we have jobs to do, kids to take care of, chores to finish.
 Those have to get done.
-We could have been better, but we had lives to live, so we aren't quite there.
-Physical feats may be out of our reach, but they seem somehow vaguely attainable.
+We could have been better, we could have been superheroes, but we had lives to live, so we aren't quite there.
+The physical feats may be out of our reach, but they seem somehow vaguely attainable.

 We understand which physical skills take a lifetime to master, but we have only a hazy idea of what intellectual skill sets take a lifetime to master, we do not know what skills are impossible for anyone to master.
 Our movie hero geeks solve in minutes, intellectual problems that normally take years to work through, problems that often don't have any known resolution at all.
-While audiences visually devour the intricacies of a complex fight scene, we give them only the most superficial depiction of the intellectual turns, twists and somersaults required to resolve an intricate intellectual problem.
-Even if the writers could figure out and tell us what that impossible logic was, they would have to assume the audience would not be able to follow the reasoning.
+While audiences visually devour the intricacies of a complex fight scene, we see only the most superficial depiction of the intellectual turns, twists and somersaults required to resolve an intricate intellectual problem.
+Even if the writers could figure out and tell us what that impossible logic was, they wouldn't bother to explain it.
+They would have to assume the audience would not be able to follow the reasoning.

 Because we understand physics on a visceral level, we respect those who can perform physical feats that we cannot perform ourselves.
 But, because, by definition, we do not understand intellectual problems we have not solved ourselves, we do not really understand when an intellectual feat has been performed in front of us.
 We may appreciate THAT it is difficult to make a trans-dimensional waffen-guffer, but we really cannot understand HOW difficult it is to make such a marvelous device.